Siem Reap Old Market vs. Made in Cambodia Market: Which One Should You Visit?

 Siem Reap’s Old Market (Psar Chas)

 Vibe: Bustling, local, and chaotic in the best way.
 This is a traditional Southeast Asian market where tourists and locals shop side by side.
+When exploring crowded markets, some travelers like carrying a hidden money belt like this one to keep their credit cards and cash secure.

 What You’ll Find: